FlyONSPEED.org Reduce Loss of Control Risk

-Using the AOA Tone when the Engine Quits
+Using the AOA Tone When the Engine Quits

 Every time we bank when gliding, we have to reduce back pressure to maintain angle of attack.
 We can bank as steeply as we want, as long as we unload sufficiently to maintain the desired AOA.
-When we do this, IAS and descent rate (in feet per minute) are going to increase.
+When we do this, IAS and descent rate (in feet per minute) are going to increase, as we see in the video.
 Frankly, we don’t care how much, because we are referencing AOA.
 Using the aural AOA logic, if the pilot begins a bank without reducing back pressure, they will receive a slow tone, reminding them to ease the back pressure on the stick.
 Conversely, when the pilot rolls out of a turn, the tone will transition to a fast cue, reminding the pilot to increase back pressure to maintain ONSPEED.
 In the video, you’ll note some AOA excursions (both fast and slow).
 For human-actuated flight controls, this is perfectly normal—it’s the less-than-perfect pilot making a series of low-gain corrections to attempt to keep AOA as stable as practical while changing bank angle.
-The objective is to know when to push or pull--the art is how much, which is simplified based on feedback from the tone.
+The objective is to know when to push or pull, the art is how much.
+The tone logic makes this process straight forward and eliminates cockpit math.

 Simulated "Flame Out" Practice

-180-Degree Power Off Approach and Landing
+Daily 180-Degree Power Off Approach Practice

 Putting It All Together